 As mentioned above, without high-quality data, implementing advanced sales/marketing technologies won’t deliver optimum results.

-However, once your databases are in order, in my experience there are few more effective lead generation tools than predictive analytics.
+However, once your databases are in order, in my experience there are few more effective lead generation tools than AI-powered predictive modeling.

 Using our now clean, refined, highly actionable data, we then went out and built a predictive model which helped us score our existing database.
 The predictive model also identified thousands of other accounts and contacts in our white space that we could market to.
 We took the A/B accounts (those with greater than average lift) and assigned each to a sales rep. Less qualified accounts (C’s and D’s) were prioritized for nurturing in our marketing database.